 Three of the top off-roading vehicles for rock crawling

 off-road package beefs up the standard Ford F-250 and F-350 Super Duty trucks.

 This high-performance package is designed for the road less traveled.
 It boasts two engine choices: a third-generation 6.7-liter Power Stroke turbo diesel, or the powerful new 7.3-liter gas V-8.
 Both offer plenty of horsepower (475 and 430, respectively), but the Power Stroke’s torque far exceeds the V-8’s (1050 lb-ft vs. 475 lb-ft).

 The rock-crawl, deep snow, and sand drive modes make the Tremor a

-beast on all terrains.
+.
 The truck also features progressive rate springs and an anti-roll bar, which help to rank the ride above GMC and Chevy competitors, according to Hagerty.